ProteinsWebTeam/interpro-docs/docs/settings.rst

 Navigation settings
 ========================

-Number of results per page: choose how many items should be listed in all the website data tables.
+- **Number of results per page**: Choose how many items should be listed in all the website data tables.
 The default is 20, we recommend using 20, 50, or 100 in order to get a more significant benefit from the server caching strategy.
-Time (sec) to retry timed out queries: certain combinations of filters can create expensive, non-previously cached API queries.
+- **Time (sec) to retry timed out queries**: Certain combinations of filters can create expensive, non-previously cached API queries.
 When the InterPro API times out, it keeps processing the query and once it is resolved, saves the result in the cache for future requests.
 This setting defines how long to wait before checking again if the result is ready, the default value is 10 seconds.

 .. figure:: images/settings/settings-2-navigation.png
   :alt: The Navigation settings